statsig-io/docs/docs/metrics/introduction.md

 These metrics are computed separately for each unit type.
 For example, when Stable ID is selected, DAU represents the number of distinct devices seen that day.

-More information on specific metrics and their defintions can be found at (User Accounting Metrics)[/metrics/user].
+More information on specific metrics and their defintions can be found at [User Accounting Metrics](/metrics/user).

 ## Metric Dimensions